gkapfham/pyohio2018-presentation/README.md

 npm install
 ```

-Finally, please ensure the correct version of the Babel loader.
-This command was
+Finally, you may need to ensure the correct version of the Babel loader.
+This
-suggested in the issue tracker for Spectacle; it resolves a problem that I was
+command was suggested in the issue tracker for Spectacle; it sometimes resolved
-experiencing when I tried to build and display the presentation.
+a problem that I was experiencing when I tried to build and display the
+presentation.
+Please consider trying this command if the presentation does not
+build and display correctly.

 ```shell
 npm install babel-loader@next